GoogleCloudPlatform/community/tutorials/get-started-bitnami-django.md

         Include "/opt/bitnami/projects/myproject/conf/httpd-app.conf"

-1. Edit the `/opt/bitnami/projects/myproject/myproject/settings.py` file and update the `ALLOWED_HOSTS` variable with the public IP address of your Google Compute Engine instance, as in the example below:
+1. Edit the `/opt/bitnami/projects/myproject/myproject/settings.py` file and update the `ALLOWED_HOSTS` variable with the public IP address of your
+   Compute Engine instance, as in the example below:

         ALLOWED_HOSTS = ['XX.XX.XX.XX', 'localhost', '127.0.0.1']